deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Autonomy

-Pendle deployment on Ethereum does not depend on any dependency.
+Pendle deployment on Ethereum does not rely on any dependency.
 However, Pendle markets are built on third-party protocols through their respective yield-bearing tokens.
-While this does not affect the decentralization assessment of the Pendle protocol itself, users should be aware that the performance and security of specific markets depend on the underlying yield-bearing protocols.
+While this does not affect the decentralization assessment of the Pendle protocol itself, users should be aware that the performance and security of specific markets depend on the underlying yield-bearing tokens of third-party protocols.

 Please read the [Reviewer Notes](#reviewer-notes) to informed about the dependency risk on other chain deployments.